sgyaswal/pt-mesh-pipeline/README.md

 ## How to use

-In the 'src' directory, there is a file named config.json with the following properties:
+In the 'src' directory, there is a file named .env with the following properties:

 headless  - If 'true' the selenium browser will open in headless mode otherwise it will open in non-headless mode. (recommended value: true)